runrig-coop/the-runrig-plan/ecology.md

 The core challenge, however, still remains: how can diverse food communities bring their full capacities to bear upon the creation of free and appropriate technologies that meet their material needs and reflect their collective values?
-More to the point, how do we manage the costs of the software?
-While we strive to avoid further exploitation by private software platforms, we continue to live under the artificial scarcities of capitalism, so how do we manage what scarce resources we have left — amidst all other competing demands on them — to sustain communally owned alternatives?
+More to the point, how do we manage all the associated costs?
+While we strive to avoid further exploitation by private software platforms, we continue to live under the artificial scarcities of capitalism, so how do we manage what scarce resources we have left — amidst all other competing demands on them — to sustain communally owned software alternatives?

 :::warning DRAFT NOTE